LHenrique42/web-scraping/README.md

 }
 ```

+### DockerHub image name:

+lhenrique42/web-scraping-app

 ---

-Feito com 💜 by Henrique :wave:
+Make with 💜 by Henrique :wave: